Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 - [ ] Finalize documentation and in-line doc str (Target completion date: 0618)
 - [ ] Build `config.py` to control parameters (should have done it earlier 😹) (Target completion date: 0701)

-## Functions :rocket:
+## Features :rocket:

-The project code can be reused for other text classification tasks and offers the following functions:
+The project code can be reused for other text classification tasks and offers the following features:

 - Automatic downloading of models and tokenizers from Huggingface by simply providing the model name.
 - Automated training, testing, logging, and checkpointing for any DataFrames with 'text' and 'label' columns.